ax-llm/ax/README.md

   `startNumber:number -> next10Numbers:number[]`
 );

-// add a assertion to ensure that the number 5 is not in an output field gen.addAssert(({ next10Numbers }: Readonly<{ next10Numbers: number[] }>) => {
+// add an assertion to ensure that the number 5 is not in an output field gen.addAssert(({ next10Numbers }: Readonly<{ next10Numbers: number[] }>) => {
   return next10Numbers ? !next10Numbers.includes(5) : undefined;
 }, 'Numbers 5 is not allowed');